Minimize risk of Emergencies with regular dentist visits

 Endodontic (root canal) treatment, along with appropriate restoration ( Crown or Overlay) , is a cost-effective way to treat a tooth with damaged pulp and is usually less expensive than extraction and placement of a bridge or an implant.
 Placement of a bridge or an implant will require more time in treatment and may result in further procedures to adjacent teeth and supporting tissues.

 Root treated teeth serve millions of patients all over the world years and years after treatment.
-Those teeth are helping patients chew efficiently,also maintaining the natural appearance of their smiles and enhance their enjoyment of life.
+These teeth are helping patients chew efficiently, maintain the natural appearance of their smiles and enhance their enjoyment of life.
 We do our best to keep your natural teeth for your lifetime.